Sudomeapizza/School-Programs/README.md

-This is my home page!!  :D
+This is a project basicaly takes in a list of numbers that you input, and does stuff to those numbers.

 NOTE:

-All of my java projects that i made at school are used in the terminal / eclipse.

-I have done all of my projects from scratch!
-As in I did not copy and paste code from online, and typed it all myself.
-I coded them as I went from my teacher telling me what to do, and doin it.
+I did not make this because I could, I made this because it was a project.
+This project tought me how to manipulate arrays.